-Mention monochrome and most people immediately think of black and white or grayscale colour schemes.
-Yet monochrome simply means ‘of one colour’ and the choice of colour is entirely up to you.
-The colours of a monochrome palette all share a single hue, but vary in brightness and saturation – they’re known as tints, tones and shades.
-Whilst that sounds a little restrictive, you may be surprised how many different colours can be created.
+Mention monochrome and most people think of black and white or greyscale schemes.
+Yet monochrome simply means of one colour and the choice of colour is entirely up to you.
+The colours of a monochrome palette share a single hue varying in brightness and saturation – known as tints, tones and shades.
+If that sounds restrictive, you may be surprised how many different colours can be created.

-In fact, monochromatic colour schemes provide wonderful opportunities in art and design.
-Because they use a greater range of contrasting tones, they attract attention and create focus and can provide a strong sense of visual cohesion.
+Monochromatic schemes provide wonderful opportunities in art and design.
+Using a greater range of contrasting tones, they attract attention, create focus and can provide a strong sense of visual cohesion.
 The relative absence of hue contrast can be offset by variations in tone and the addition of texture.

-In the paint world, shades, tints and tones are created by adding varying amounts of white (tints), black (shades) or grey (tones), as seen in many colour cards.
+Monochrome decorating schemes: In the paint world, shades, tints and tones are created by adding varying amounts of white (tints), black (shades) or grey (tones), as seen in colour cards.

-The hugely popular Scandinavian style of decorating is a great proponent of monochrome schemes.
-In this image from Farrow & Ball, greys are layered to create an understated ‘Gustavian’ look that’s calm and relaxed.
+The Scandinavian style of decorating is a great proponent of monochrome schemes.
+In the Farrow & Ball image (above), greys are layered to create an understated ‘Gustavian’ look that’s calm and relaxed.

 Monochrome photography can produce some truly eye-opening effects.
-Playing with saturation and brightness can create an amazing array of different colours, as this blog post by Web Urbanist so wonderfully demonstrates.
+Playing with saturation and brightness can create an amazing array of different colours, as this Web Urbanist post wonderfully demonstrates.

 Monochromatic painting and sculpture have been an important component of avant-garde visual art since the early 20th century.
-Painters have explored a single colour, changing the values across a surface, through texture and nuance.
+Painters explore a single colour, changing the values across a surface, through texture and nuance.

-In the world of fashion, monochrome is a perennial favourite and has been particularly hot in recent seasons.
-The four outfits shown in this Into Mind blog post demonstrate that monochromes are far from dull.
+In the world of fashion, monochrome is a perennial favourite.
+The outfits in this Into Mind post illustrate that monochromes are far from dull.
 Supplementing with grey, black and white can add variety or balance out bolder colours.

 Quilting in monochromes

 With fabrics, however, putting together the right combination to make up a palette isn’t quite as easy.
-The colours may not be available from a single supplier and if they’re patterned, this adds a whole new layer of complexity!
+Colours may not be available from a single supplier and they can vary in weight, drape and colour intensity.